-Sometimes people have reactions to distressing events that are more complex than the ones described previously.
+Sometimes reactions to distressing events can be more complex than described previously.
 There are certain factors that increase the risk of developing stronger and more complex reactions.
 Examples of these are if a person has had previous traumatic experiences; has an underlying mental condition; was exposed to events where the horror element was high; thought he or she was going to die; experienced traumatic bereavement and/or was separated from his or her family.

 When assessing the psychosocial needs of a population in the aftermath of a crisis, one should keep in mind that those who were potentially at risk prior to the event (for example children and adolescents, the elderly, and people with physical or mental disabilities) are under greater risk of suffering from strong reactions.
 Some people may also become overwhelmed if the stressful situation lasts for longer periods.
-This might, for example, be the case if people have become homeless, lost their livelihood or live in conflict areas.
-In such cases recovery is even more complicated.
+This might, for example, be the case if people have become